drug-design/course/docs/chapters/structure-activity-relationships.md

 #### Example 2 : Varying Ring Size

-Various cyclic analogs of the initial isopropyl derivative were prepared and tested.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-2-varying-ring-size-803611ba'><i class='fa fa-play' aria-hidden='true'></i></button>Various cyclic analogs of the initial isopropyl derivative were prepared and tested.
 The biological activities proved to increase with the size of the ring.
 (The higher activity observed for the cyclopentane analog as compared to the cyclohexane can be understood as a better flexibility of the five-membered ring when interacting with the receptor.)
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold